Saman-Dev/Run-Away/README.md

 This repository contains the source code for a co-op game developed using SDL2 library.
 The game is a cat-and-mouse style game where runners try to avoid being captured by the hunters.

+## Development Team:

+We are a team of five students from KTH Royal Institute of Technology who collaborated on this project as part of our school assignment.

 ## Getting Started

 To run the game, you will need to have SDL2, SDL_image, SDL_mixer, SDL_net, and SDL_ttf libraries installed on your system.
 You can install these libraries using your system's package manager or by downloading them from their respective websites.